clustervision/trinityX/README.rst

 3. Configure passwordless authentication to the controller itself or/and for both controllers in the HA case.

 4. Clone TrinityX repository into your working directory.
-Then run ```INSTALL.sh``` to install
+Then run ```INSTALL.sh``` to install and be guided through the steps.

        # git clone http://github.com/clustervision/trinityX
        # cd trinityX
        # bash INSTALL.sh

-   The installer will guide you through the steps.

 -- **OR** --